Stewart International Airport: Port Authority takeover and end of privatization

 On September 1, 2025, Play operated its final flight between Iceland and Stewart International Airport.
 The airline had planned to withdraw from the United States market; however, it filed for bankruptcy and ceased all operations prior to the completion of this withdrawal.

+On January 3, 2026, Venezuelan president Nicolás Maduro and his wife were captured in a ground operation as part of the 2025-2026 U.S. military actions against Venezuela, and after being flown out of Venezuela and transported around the region on U.S. military transport, flown to Stewart International Airport, where he initially arrived in the United States around 5 p.m. under escort on an FBI aircraft, arriving at the Stewart Air National Guard Base located within the airport and on its property.
+He was later transported via helicopter to New York City for processing and transfer to the Metropolitan Detention Center for detention while awaiting trial on U.S. federal charges.

 Facilities and operations

 New York Stewart International Airport covers 1,552 acres (628 ha) at an elevation of 491 feet (150 m) above mean sea level.
 It has two asphalt runways and one helipad.

 The east–west runway 9–27 is 11817 ft long by 150 ft wide, but the landing threshold at each end is displaced 2000 ft.
 Aircraft landing to the east have a landing distance available restriction, an additional 1000 ft reduction in length, making only 8817 ft usable for landing.
 Runway 27 has 9817 ft available for landing.
 The full length is available for takeoff in both directions.
 Runway 9 has an instrument landing system for category I and category II approaches and an ALSF2 approach lighting system.
 Runway 27 got an instrument landing system in recent years, but without any approach lighting, landing minimums for this runway are higher.

 The crosswind runway 16–34 is 6004 ft long by 150 ft wide and each end has GPS-based instrument approaches.

 The helipad, H1, is asphalt, 40 by 40 feet (12 x 12 m).